twolfson/nightlife/cities/japan_tokyo.md

 ## New Planet
 - 1 medium dance floor
+- Went on a Thursday
+  - No cover
+  - At 4AM, virtually empty
 - Went on a Saturday at 6AM
   - Not sure if there was a cover or not, I did not pay anything but a friend might have
   - Crowded, hard to dance